davidedantonio/davidedantonio/README.md

 ## Hi there 👋

 Hi!
 I’m Davide D’Antonio, a Software Engineer and Tech Lead at [FINANZA.TECH](https://finanza.tech).
-I specialized in backend and frontend development, working with technologies like JavaScript to build scalable and high-performance applications.
+I'm specialized in backend and frontend development, working with technologies like JavaScript to build scalable and high-performance applications.
 In FT, I also help businesses find innovative solutions to achieve true digital transformation in the fintech world.
 I’m passionate about coding and enjoy contributing to open-source projects, sharing my experiences and solutions with the developer community.

 On my GitHub profile, you can explore the projects I’ve been working on.
 Feel free to check out my code and collaborations!